Tuesday, August 26, 2025

 a dark and drowning tide by allison saft

 Since its entire existence is so blatantly algorithm-optimized, I actually don't have much to say about the totally nonsensical premise, the weird pacing, the unoriginal fantasy setting, or the prose that's somehow overdone while still lacking romanticism.
-It's also completely my fault for cracking open another romance novel when historically I don't 'get' those.
-However, the novel totally shoehorned in political story elements, to no end.
-It spends 300+ overwrought pages to determine that colonialism is cool and everything will work out, which also represents no development from the beginning of the novel.
-I would not call this an adult novel because it is not very sophisticated, but I would not call it a YA novel because those usually have overstated and cheesier political sentiment.
+But it spends 300+ overwrought pages to determine that colonialism is cool and everything will work out, which also represents no development from the beginning of the novel.
+I would not call this an adult novel because it is not very sophisticated, but I would not call it a YA novel because those usually have actual, heavy-handed political sentiment.

 No comments: